 The activity selection bag is a really easy and fair way to determine what to do on a day where you don’t have anything planned.

 At the start of the holidays, sit down with your kids and think of different activities you would like to do.
 Write each individual activity onto a small, separate piece of paper, fold the paper over and place it into the bag.
 To make it fair, you each need to write an equal number of activities.
-How many you include is up to you, but to give you an idea, for the summer holidays, my two children and I wrote down 10 activities each.
+How many you include is up to you.
+To give you an idea, for the summer holidays, my two children and I wrote down 10 activities each.

 In order to ensure your kids aren’t writing down activities that are a) requiring you to take out a second mortgage or b) outside the realms of realistic possibility, such as time travel, it’s probably advisable to discuss some boundaries with them.
 Make sure you’re aware of what they’re writing down so you can manage their expectations if appropriate (please note: I said manage their expectations not quash their joy).
 Writing a list of your own ensures you have a good range of activities going into the bag.

 On any morning where you are without plans, grab the bag and randomly pull out one of the activities.
 That’s the activity for you all to do that day – it’s as simple as that!